Nissan Almera: Thailand

-In Brunei, the Almera was officially launched on 27 February 2020.
-The car is only available with the 1.0-litre turbocharger engine and Xtronic CVT in this market, in two different trims: Turbo Standard and the better equipped Turbo Premium.
+The facelifted Almera was launched on 11 May 2023.
+Similar to the pre-facelift model, it is powered by the HRA0 turbocharged 1.0-litre engine as standard on 4 trim levels: E Turbo, EL Turbo, V Turbo and VL Turbo.
+The S Turbo trim was removed from the lineup due to slow sales.

 Vietnam

-In Vietnam, the Almera was launched on 4 August 2021 and is sold in three grades; E Turbo MT, EL Turbo CVT, and VL Turbo CVT.
+The fourth-generation Almera was launched in Vietnam on 4 August 2021 and it was sold in three trim levels; E Turbo MT, EL Turbo CVT, and VL Turbo CVT.
 The Almera in Vietnam is fully imported from Thailand.